China’s e-commerce Market

 Tmall Competition is High

 Tmall competition is at an all-time high, Tmall and indeed ‘Tmall Global’ are becoming increasingly competitive and saturated.
 Big players can dominate here but it’s certainly not a ‘magic bullet’ if your brand has little reputation or visibility in China.
 A whopping 15% of international brands have thus far left the platform this year.
-I would argue this is not a reflection on the potential of China’s market rather that Tmall is a very expensive option with 1 Million RMB required for a basic set up before stock value has even been calculated.
+I would argue this is not a reflection on the potential of China’s market rather that Tmall is a very expensive option with 1 Million RMB required for a basic set up before the stock value has even been calculated.

-‘Tmall Global’ has stagnated whilst Tmall is a fiercely competitive and expensive option, for many international brands there are other, more intelligent and cost effective methods to employ when entering this market.
+‘Tmall Global’ has stagnated whilst Tmall is a fiercely competitive and expensive option, for many international brands there are other, more intelligent and cost-effective methods to employ when entering this market.